 Instructions

 - The first step is to pour the whey into the crockpot and simmer on low until it has reduced in half (up to 8 hours on a slow simmer in the crockpot/ slow cooker depending on how much whey is being used, I typically quadruple this recipe using 4 quarts of whey).
-Or pour into a large pot and simmer on medium/high on the stove until reduced in half which can take up to an hour.
+Or pour into a large pot and simmer on medium/low on the stove until reduced in half which can take up to an hour or more.
 Keep a close eye to ensure it doesn’t bubble over.

 - Strain the whey with a colander or cheese cloth to remove any remaining curd pieces.